jborjas31/daily-ai-v2/docs/phase-7-action-plan.md

 Acceptance:
 - Unit tests simulate a conflicting template update and verify toast and queue behavior.

+4.3 Auth Scoping & Multi‑Tab Coordination
+- Namespace the queue by `uid`; clear on sign‑out and re‑initialize on user change.
+- Single‑writer lease across tabs (see pre‑flight §6): advisory lock in IndexedDB with `holderId` and `expiresAt`, renewed ~10s (timeout 30s).
+Pause flushing when the tab is hidden.
+- Use a `BroadcastChannel` (e.g., `queue:{uid}`) for lease announcements and (dev) diagnostics.

 ## 5) Network/Visibility Signals

 Status: Planned